YunmeiL/yunmeil.github.io/index.markdown

 </html>

-My research covers multiple application areas such as transportation, medical and defense systems.
-Please visit my <a href="/Projects.html" target="_blank">PROJECTS</a> page for more information about my research experience.
+My research covers a range of application areas including transportation, medical systems, and defense systems.
+If you'd like to learn more about my research experience, please visit my <a href="/Projects.html" target="_blank">PROJECTS</a> page.

 </font>
  </p>